 - Signposting you to further available support

-We will send this to you using secure email following your post diagnostic consultation.
 We recommend this is shared with other relevant healthcare and educational professionals but will leave this for you to decide.
 If you do not wish to disclose it to your GP you do not have to.